kennedyj/handrit/README.md

 Handrit is a basic wiki style node.js framework leveraging jade and markdown.

 ### Usage
 Currently it relies on Express, hopefully I can change that.
 Below is a complete example.
-Only render or list and get are required though.
+Only render, or list and get are required though.
 Currently only render is supported

     var handrit = require('handrit');